Photo Shoot Flower Background

 I used a hot glue gun to do all the adhering to the background.
 I had to smoosh the bottom of the roses to create a flat surface to attach to the paper.
 Here is a photo with the whole Photo Shoot Flower Background done.

 Then this is what we created for the Photo Shoot Flower Background of the shoot.
-It would be a great window display or visual merchandising piece as well for little cost.
+It would be a great window display or visual merchandising piece that could well with various window display props for a store as well, for little cost.
 I used gold picture frames and some gold letters that spelled LOVE out to add the final touches!

 The final Valentine’s day editorial photos are to come featuring this fabulous Photo Shoot Flower Background labor of Love, no pun intended.
 Stay tuned for more!

 Jennifer Lynn: San Fancisco based window display artist and visual merchandiser focusing on set design and background construction for editorials!
-Contact me for more info on my contact page!
+Contact me for a commissioned piece.